marcushellberg/practical-ai-in-java/README.md

 ## Pre-Requisites

 * Java 21+
-* Container runtime (e.g. Podman or Docker) for running the PostgreSQL Dev Service
+* Container runtime (e.g. Podman or Docker) for running the OpenTelemetry and PostgreSQL Dev Services
 * The application expects you to have the following API key as an environment variable:
 - `OPENAI_API_KEY`: OpenAI API key